sztaki-hu/ProSeqqo/Documentation/TaskDefinition.md

 #### *ConfigList

-Used when `DistanceFunction` is not Matrix.
-List of records, that defines all possible configurations of the task.
+Used when `DistanceFunction` is not matrix.
+List of records that defines all possible configurations of the task.
 These configurations can be used for motion definition (`MotionList`) at any times.
 Also used in the `ProcessHierarchy` section but only once.
 Order constraints can be defined in the `MotionPrecedence` section.

 | Param                    | Type  | Rule   |
 | ------------------------ | ----- | ------ |